-U.S. Grant Discusses Taking Command of the Army of the Potomac
+U.S. Grant Discusses Taking Command of the Union Army

 The following is U.S. Grant's account of what happened upon taking command of the Union Army.
 He specifically recounts his discussion and reaction to General Meade, commander of the Army of the Potomac.